slambrick/heliometric-stereo-data-pack/README.md

 # heliometric-stereo-data-pack

 Data pack for publication "Heliometric stereo: a new frontier in surface profilometry".
+An [arXiv preprint is available](https://doi.org/10.48550/arXiv.2501.14833).
+The doi link to the final publication will be added once available.

 The data packs at [doi.org/10.17863/CAM.107537](http://doi.org/10.17863/CAM.107537) and [doi.org/10.17863/CAM.114465](https://doi.org/10.17863/CAM.114465) also support the publication, some, but not all, of the data is reproduced here.